| Home Screen Layout

 - The first item on the menu screen shows Inputs connected to the Smart Stat.

 - Press the down (5 or 7 o’clock) buttons to scroll through the list of inputs on the menu.
-Inputs on the list will show a value only if an input is connected to the Smart Stat.
+Inputs on the list will show a value only if the input is connected to the Smart Stat.
 (Example: Analog 1, Analog 2, Thermistor 1, Thermistor 2, etc.)

 - Along with the standard inputs there are some unique inputs specific to the Smart Stat.
 (Example: Light, UVI, C02, C02 EQ, VOC, and Sound.)